Patrick Neufeld

-Patrick Neufeld (born December 26, 1988) is a professional Canadian football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Patrick Neufeld (born December 26, 1988) is a Canadian professional football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He is a two-time Grey Cup champion having won the 107th Grey Cup and 108th Grey Cups as a member of the Blue Bombers.
+He is also a three-time CFL All-Star.

+Early life

+Neufeld played high school football at Luther College in Regina, Saskatchewan.

+University career

-He played college football for the Saskatchewan Huskies football team from 2008 to 2011.
-He played high school football at Luther College in Regina, Saskatchewan.
+Neufeld played U Sports football for the Saskatchewan Huskies football team from 2008 to 2011.
+In his final season, in 2011, he was named a CIS First Team All-Canadian as the Huskies had the best offensive record in the country that year.

 Professional career

 Saskatchewan Roughriders

-Neufeld was drafted 33rd overall by the Saskatchewan Roughriders in the 2010 CFL Draft but returned to school following the 2010 training camp.
+Neufeld was drafted 33rd overall by the Saskatchewan Roughriders in the 2010 CFL draft but returned to school following the 2010 training camp.
 He appeared in 17 regular season games in both 2011 and 2012 for the Roughriders, but only dressed for three games in 2013 in an injury-plagued season.